 Transfer of HC judge aimed at saving BJP leaders, govt's 'vendetta politics' exposed: Cong

-Congress leader Priyanka Gandhi Vadra hit out at the government over the transfer, saying the Centre's attempts to "muzzle" justice and "break people's faith in an upright judiciary are deplorable".
-"The midnight transfer of Justice Muralidhar isn't shocking given the current dispensation, but it is certainly sad and shameful," Priyanka Gandhi tweeted.
+Congress leader Priyanka Gandhi Vadra hit out at the government over the transfer, saying the Centre's attempts to "muzzle" justice and "break people's faith in an upright judiciary are deplorable" "The midnight transfer of Justice Muralidhar isn't shocking given the current dispensation, but it is certainly sad and shameful," she tweeted.

-"The sudden and vindicative removal of the Delhi High Court Judge justice S Muralidhar hearing the case against BJP leaders has shocked the conscience of the entire nation.
-The intimidation and vendetta politics of the BJP against India's judiciary is now out in the open," he said.
-The judge who reminded the government of its 'raj dharma' and initiated and directed action against the BJP leaders making inflammatory statements was transferred overnight from the Delhi High Court, he said.
+"The sudden and vindicative removal of the Delhi High Court judge S Muralidhar hearing the case against BJP leaders has shocked the conscience of the entire nation.
+The intimidation and vendetta politics of the BJP against India's judiciary is now out in the open," he said The judge who reminded the government of its 'raj dharma' and initiated and directed action against the BJP leaders making inflammatory statements was transferred overnight from the Delhi High Court, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)